Tanishq-Mehta-1/Particles/README.md

 An OpenGL and C++ project on rudimentary simulation of particles.
 Features:
 - basic GUI using Dear ImGUI
-- collision detection
+- collision detection using grid lookup
-- simulates upto 5,000 particles, goal is 1,00,00
+- simulates upto 50,000 particles
 - pre-configured options for scenarios